Tips for driving in Fuerteventura

 Tip 2.
 Roundabouts

 No matter what they may think, the Spanish do not know how to negotiate roundabouts.
-They often either don’t indicate, or they indicate incorrectly, when approaching or are on a roundabout.
+They often don’t indicate or indicate incorrectly when approaching or are on a roundabout.

-If the roundabout is single lane then that is not normally a problem.
-However, on two lane roundabouts, many just stay in the right-hand (outer) lane even if they are going all the way around to go back the way they came.
-The safest thing for you to do, as wrong as it seems if turning left for example, is to follow suit and stay in the outside lane.
+If the roundabout is single lane, that is not usually a problem.
+However, on two-lane roundabouts, many stay in the right-hand (outer) lane even if they are going all the way around to return the way they came.
+The safest thing to do, as wrong as it seems if turning left, for example, is to follow suit and stay in the outside lane.

 Tip 3.
 Junctions

-When you stop at a junction, to pull on to a main road, make sure you look in both directions to make sure nothing is coming.
-That way you won’t get confused and just look right, as you might in the UK, and pull out in front of an approaching car coming from the left.
-Here you need to look to the left of course.
+When you stop at a junction to pull onto a main road, look in both directions to ensure nothing is coming.
+That way, you won’t get confused and look right, as you might in the UK, and pull out in front of an approaching car from the left.
+Here, you need to look to the left, of course.

-This doesn’t necessarily mean that they are all turning left as it is the custom here to also indicate left, even if you are going straight on, to warn the driver/s behind not to overtake as someone is turning left in front.
-Once the car turning left does then the others behind cancel their indicators and continue.
+This doesn’t necessarily mean that they are all turning left as it is the custom here also to indicate left, even if you are going straight on, to warn the driver/s behind not to overtake as someone is turning left in front.
+Once the car turns left, the others behind cancel their indicators and continue.

 I can at least see some sense in this.